-This cohort has now been studied from infancy into childhood, adolescence and adulthood.
-The data gathered over the course of the study now comprises some 50 million characters of information, with which the study has published over 440 scientific papers, reports, books and book chapters describing the 40-year life history of the CHDS cohort.
+The cohort has been studied from infancy into childhood, adolescence and adulthood.
+Data gathered over the course of the study now comprises some 50 million characters of information, with which the study has published over 500 scientific papers, reports, books and book chapters describing the life history of the CHDS cohort.

 Providing outstanding health care to women, youth, children, their families and whānau

 The Department of Women's and Children's Health at the Dunedin School of Medicine has two sections: